FoxyHunter7/toolbox/architecture-blueprints/vue3/README.md

 ## File Structure

-Below is an overview of the desired file/folder structure within the `src/` folder in VUE projects.
+Below is an overview of the desired file/folder structure within the `src/` folder of your VUE project.

 - assets/
 - components/